 To stop this, the King of England at the time, Edward the I, stepped in after being requested to arbitrate by the Scottish nobility.
 He was to choose who would take over the throne, but Edward had a condition: he wanted to be recognized the Lord Paramount of Scotland, to which they agreed.
 A court decided who would be the rightful heir to the throne and by 1292 John Balliol was selected to be the next King of Scotland.

 Yet Edward had very little interest in allowing the Scots to live free.
-He levied taxes upon them, which they accepted well enough, but eventually he also demanded that the Scots provide a military service in the war effort against France.
+He levied taxes upon them, which they accepted well enough, but he also demanded that the Scots give military service in the war effort against France.
 The response to Edward’s demand was a renouncement of paying homage to the King of England by the Scots and an attempt to secure an alliance with France to wage war against the English.